510: The Painted Hills

 This is like the end of The Shootist.

-The Shootist is a 1976 Western starring John Wayne as a gunfighter with terminal stomach cancer looking for a way to go out in style.
-It was Wayne’s last film; he died—ironically of stomach cancer—three years later.
+The Shootist is a 1976 Western starring John Wayne as a gunfighter with terminal cancer looking to go out in style.
+It was Wayne’s last film; he died—of stomach cancer—three years later.

 Russ?
 Russ, this guy’s serious, Russ.
 Where are you?

 See note on Frank and Rudd Weatherwax, above.
-N.B.: the trainer's name was Rudd, not Russ.
+N.B.: Pal's trainer's name was Rudd, not Russ.
+Rudd was short for Ruddell.

 Alex Trebek, no!